In a previous article, we provide a comprehensive overview of WordPress Themes.

 Creative Market

-Creative Market is another leading WP theme marketplace where you can search through thousands of quality premium WP themes from independent theme creators.
+Creative Market is another leading WordPress theme directory where you can search through thousands of quality premium WordPress themes from independent theme creators.

 As stated on their website …